-The Standing Scientific Committee have been providing catch advice to the Department of Communications Energy and Natural Resources since 2002 and with specific catch advice for individual rivers provided since 2007.
+The Standing Scientific Committee have been providing catch advice to the Department of Communications Energy and Natural Resources since 2002 and with specific catch advice for individual rivers since 2007.
 Over this period the CLs and the assessments for some smaller rivers entering into larger estuaries have been combined leading to changes in the overall number of separate "rivers" for which catch advice is provided.

-Since 2007 (see text figure below) there has been a general increase in the number of rivers open for a harvest fishery (either rod and line or estuarine/riverine fishing engines.
+Since 2009 (Figure 4) the number of rivers open for a harvest fishery (either rod and line or estuarine/riverine fishing engines) has remained relatively stable.

-The stock status and catch advice for the 2013 fishery is that:
+The stock status and catch advice for the 2015 fishery is that:

-- 57 rivers have an advised harvestable surplus as they are exceeding their Conservation Limits (Table 1). - A further 15 rivers could open for catch and release only based on exceeding a minimum fry threshold in catchment wide electrofishing surveys or based on IFI management criteria that they meet over 65% of their Conservation Limits. - 71 rivers should be closed for fishing entirely as they do not exceed 65% of Conservation Limits and electrofishing thresholds have not been met (Table 3).
+- 55 rivers have an advised harvestable surplus as they are exceeding their Conservation Limits (Table 1). - A further 27 rivers could open for catch and release only based on exceeding a minimum fry threshold (>17 salmon fry/5 min electro-fishing average) in catchment wide electrofishing surveys or based on IFI management criteria that they meet over 65% of their Conservation Limits Table 6). - 61 rivers should be closed for fishing as they do not exceed the management target of meeting 65% of Conservation Limits, electrofishing thresholds have not been met or there is insufficient information for full stock assessment.
+(Tables 3 & 7).
+Of these 61 rivers closed, there are only two rivers with no index of stock status.